Oh My Dog!

 I have a bunch printed out that I hole punched to go in a binder (I like this kind because it’s made from recycled material instead of plastic), though I’m going to print some resized to fit in my planner (of course).
 I’ve been using them for a few things: Cooper’s barking, Lucas’ crate training, the cat training, and a series of tricks I’m working on with Coop.
 I need to start something with Emmett… his section of the binder is bare!

 Bonus: If multiple people in your home train with the dog, you can each write entries as you see in the example above.
-John and I both recorded training sessions on there, which helped us to know what the other person was doing and if they had any successes.
+Stick it to the fridge so everyone can keep a record of their work, which helps you figure out what the other person is doing and if they had any successes.

 I hope you find it as useful as I have!
 There’s another thought swirling around that this might be the first step in what could become a bigger dog training journal project (more on that later).